 The Journal of Intergenerational Relationships (JIR) is the forum for scholars, practitioners, policy makers, educators, and advocates to stay abreast of the latest intergenerational research, practice methods and policy initiatives.
 This is the only journal focusing on the intergenerational field integrating practical, theoretical, empirical, familial, and policy perspectives.

 JIR publishes papers and articles whose content addresses intergenerational relationships evidenced in intergenerational practice, policy and research.

-Typically the intergenerational relationships that are the focus of JIR papers and articles reflect ongoing interaction among multiple or skipped generations with a generation representing approximately 20 years.
-Intergenerational relationships occur in familial and non familial settings and involve interaction that demonstrates positive and negative interactions.
+Typically the intergenerational relationships that are the focus of JIR papers and articles reflect interaction among multiple or skipped generations that occur in familial and non-familial settings, such as community, workplace, school and so on.

 This peer-reviewed journal offers:

 international perspectives on current issues a balance of evaluation, research, policy and practice based articles book and media reviews forum discussions on issues of intergenerational interest program profiles, short descriptions of innovative programs

 It encompasses a variety of areas: social work, family studies, community development, environment and urban studies, health, psychology, anthropology, sociology, gerontology, child development, education, political science, social policy, communications, and more!